 —PAUL R. EHRLICH

 The world is in a genuine climate emergency, yet this is not perceived, understood, or discussed.
 We must quickly get the emergency into the news cycle and conversation.
 The case is overwhelming for an Emergency Climate Mobilization, as an overriding national priority.
-The aim is zero emissions within a decade in the U.S., feasible with an all-out mobilization—that is, a restructuring of our economy at rapid speed for a common cause.
-Mobilization of our nation’s people, resources, and economy to slash our fossil fuel use is necessary for a viable future for humanity.
+The aim is zero emissions within a decade in the US, feasible with an all-out mobilization—that is, a restructuring of our economy at rapid speed.
+Mobilization of our nation’s people, resources, and economy to slash our fossil fuel use is necessary for a viable future.

 Thus the absolute necessity of getting the emergency into the cultural conversation.

 With the Paris Climate Agreement, the world’s leaders started to awaken to the enormous risks we face.
 Yet nations’ pledges—with gradual, decades-long emissions reductions and huge fossil fuel incentives still in place—mean a rise of 3.5°C this century, vastly inconsistent with Paris's 1.5-2°C goal.
 A central assumption for meeting the target involves the massive deployment of undemonstrated, negative emission technologies.
 To deliver on Paris means instead an immediate, dramatic fossil fuel phase out—there’s simply no remaining carbon budget.

 The U.S. must also provide low-carbon assistance for the developing world, so it avoids the carbon pathway.
 Climate change is an immense crisis, but it is also an immense opportunity to build a just world that works for all.